 Hi there 👋 my name is Kev Quirk, welcome to my little corner of the Internet.

 On this page you can learn a little about me, my interests and what makes me tick.

 During the day I work in the Information Security industry.
-I’m currently a Senior Vice President at Bank of America, where I lead the Cyber Threat Operations Centre (CTOC) across Europe, the Middle East and Africa.
+I’m currently a Senior Vice President at Bank of America, where I lead a global team of analysts in the identity space.

 I have worked in the InfoSec industry for over a decade now.
 Prior to this I was in the British Army where I served all over the world, including Iraq and Afghanistan.

 In my personal life I’m a father of two and a husband of one.
 All in all I’m extremely privileged and very happy.

 - By hobbies & interests

 1.2 Watch collecting

 This blog is probably the hobby I spend most of my time on.
 I really enjoy sharing my thoughts here, and the conversations that come as a result of those thoughts.

 When I’m not sat at my keyboard, I spend most of my spare time either looking after our many pets, or managing our 2.5 acre smallholding.
 I also enjoy both riding and working on my motorbikes, collecting watches, and all the usual stuff like spending time with friends etc. I'm also partial to reading a good book.